Insight, critical thinking, resilience, team work, powerful communication, time management and creativity are crucial to be successful

 Communicate those ideas powerfully to motivate and enthuse people from varied backgrounds — Powerful communication

-Work with teams and get them to unite behind proposed ideas — Team work
+Work with teams of people and get them to unite behind proposed ideas — Team work

 Bounce back from adversity when it strikes — Resilience